 } else {

-LOG_WRN("The LED%d state was attempted updated to illegal value %d",
+LOG_WRN("Attempted to update LED%d state to illegal value %d",

 led_id, new_state);